moparisthebest/seedxor/README.md

 seedxor builds on top of [rust-bip39](https://github.com/rust-bitcoin/rust-bip39/) and is a fork of [seed-xor](https://github.com/kaiwolfram/seed-xor) and lets you XOR bip39 mnemonics as described in [Coldcards docs](https://github.com/Coldcard/firmware/blob/master/docs/seed-xor.md).

-It also lets you split existing mnemonics into as many seeds as you wish
+It also lets you split existing mnemonics into as many seeds as you wish, and unscramble parts of a seed in random order into valid seeds.

 It is also possible to XOR mnemonics with differing numbers of words.
 For this the xored value takes on the entropy surplus of the longer seed.